Consensys/gnark-crypto/README.md

 ## Warning

+`gnark-crypto` `bn254` and `bls12-381` packages were audited by Kudelski security, for the Algorand Foundation.
+[The scope]() doesn't cover all the subpackages.

-**`gnark-crypto` has not been audited and is provided as-is, use at your own risk.
+**`gnark-crypto` is not fully audited and is provided as-is, use at your own risk.
 In particular, `gnark-crypto` makes no security guarantees such as constant time implementation or side-channel attack resistance.**

 **To report a security bug, please refer to [`gnark` Security Policy](https://github.com/ConsenSys/gnark/blob/master/SECURITY.md).**